 If you must take payment holidays, look at the interest charges on each first.
 For example, your mortgage is probably your biggest monthly expense.
 A payment holiday on that would be great, right?
 In fact, it could add thousands of pounds in interest to your total mortgage cost.
 Smaller debts like credit cards cost less in the long-term when on a payment freeze than larger debts like mortgages or car finance.

 Debt is now a more common problem than ever.
 The good news is that there is plenty of help available to help you avoid or get out of debt.

 Stepchange offers advice and can help you request payment holidays

 National Debtline is another debt charity to help you with a debt management plan

 Community Money Advice is a charity that offers advice to communities and individuals

 Our Benefits and Debt Assistance section has loads of articles with advice about dealing with debt

 Check out our Make Money articles too, to boost your income and reduce your debt.

 Look after your mental health, too

 Remember: you’re not alone, and there is help out there to make sure debt doesn’t take over your life.
 If you’re struggling with your mental health due to debt, make sure you talk to someone about this, too.
 Try talking to Mind, the Samaritans, or Saneline to get some help.
-If you can’t get through on the phones (because some call centres are on reduced hours due to the virus), use the email services instead – someone WILL get back to you.
+If you can’t get through on the phones, use the email services instead – someone WILL get back to you.